frontendpatterns/frontendpatterns.dev/src/content/patterns/utility-type.md

 ## Solution

-Apply the Utility Type pattern by leveraging built-in or custom utility types to transform and manipulate types, and reinforce it with concise examples or tests.
+Leverage built-in or custom utility types to transform and manipulate types.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.